-Home to some of the best surfing in the NSW–Angourie Point was the first official surfing reserve in the state–and famous for its prawns and seafood, this lovely holiday town at the mouth of the Clarence River makes for an ideal camping getaway.
-Take a dip in the ocean swimming pools, kayak the river or explore the World Heritage rainforest in Iluka.
+Home to some of the best surfing in the NSW (Angourie Point was the first official surfing reserve in the state) and famous for its prawns and seafood, this holiday town at the mouth of the Clarence River makes for an ideal camping getaway.
+Take a dip in the ocean swimming pools, kayak the river, or explore the World Heritage-listed rainforest in Iluka.

-Perfectly positioned between the rainforest and the sea, this prosperous riverside city 35km west of Ballina is full of elegant historic architecture and has a lively arts scene.
+Perfectly positioned between the rainforest and the sea, this prosperous riverside city 35 kilometres west of Ballina is full of historic architecture and has a lively arts scene.

 When to Go

-Like the rest of the NSW far north coast and northern rivers region, Ballina gets very busy during summer and Easter school holidays.
-The best time to go to Ballina is late spring or early Autumn when you’ll find the beaches practically deserted, but the weather is nice and warm.
+Like the rest of the NSW North Coast and Northern Rivers region, Ballina gets very busy during summer and Easter school holidays.
+The best time to go is late spring or early autumn when you’ll find the beaches practically deserted, along with warm weather.
 June through to November is the best time to see whales.

 Know Before You Go

-- The Ballina Byron Gateway Airport is just 5km from the centre of Ballina, and is well serviced by domestic flights from Sydney, Melbourne, Newcastle and Canberra.
+- The Ballina Byron Gateway Airport is just 5 kilometres from the centre of Ballina, and is well serviced by domestic flights from Sydney, Melbourne, Newcastle, and Canberra.

 - There is no free camping in the Ballina Shire.